 - ¼ teaspoon ground cumin

 - ¼ teaspoon ground cinnamon

-- Toss the carrots and sweet potatoes with oil and spices and roast in a parchment-lined baking pan in lower third of oven for 30 minutes or until lightly browned at the edges and fork tender, stirring halfway through.
+- Arrange carrots and sweet potatoes in a single layer, roast for 30 minutes or until lightly browned at the edges and fork tender, stirring halfway through.

 Nutritional information for recipes contained on this website, such as calories, fat, carbs, etc. are only estimates and are not guaranteed to be accurate.